SD-Suman/SD-Suman.github.io/_posts/2022-06-01-learn-python-quickly.md

 ---
 layout: post
 title: Learn Python Quickly
-subtitle: All you need to know to learn Python quickly: all the basics
+subtitle: All you need to know to learn Python quickly- all the basics
 tags:
   - python
 published: true